Coaxgames/NotifyModuleV1-Reworked/README.md

 # what about exploits or backdooring?
 ```
 1: All Changes are reviewed by myself and others
-2: All Changes are tested in a "Clean-Room" to prevent backdooring on any main game
+2: All Changes are tested in a "Clean-Room" to prevent backdooring/Abuse on any game
-3: if any detections are in place for studio we will not accept that change
+3: Any version to be affect must be be made into its own branch, then we can revert to the previous version.
+You just have to click update on the plugin to fix your issue
 ```